Arachne/Verifier/docs/index.md

 }
 ```

-Note that class-level annotations in components are not supported.

-### Template
+### Latte macros

 #### Links

-In template you can use the `n:ifLinkVerified` macro to check whether the link is available.
+In latte template you can use the `n:ifLinkVerified` macro to check whether the link is available.

 ```html
 {* This link will not be shown if the action is not available. *}